Cross Entropies

 Returns the cross-approximate entropy estimates (

-= [0,1,2], estimated for the data sequences contained in ‘Sig’ using the default parameters: embedding dimension = 2, time delay = 1, radius distance threshold = 0.2*SD(Sig), logarithm = natural**NOTE:
+XAp) and the average number of matched vectors (Phi) form= [0,1,2], estimated for the data sequences contained inSig1andSig2using the default parameters: embedding dimension = 2, time delay = 1, radius threshold = 0.2*SDpooled(Sig1,``Sig2``), logarithm = natural**NOTE:

-is used as the template data sequence, and the second row/column is the matching sequence.XAp, Phi = XApEn(Sig, keyword = value, ...)
+XApEnis direction-dependent.
+Thus,Sig1is used as the template data sequence, andSig2is the matching sequence.XAp, Phi = XApEn(Sig1, Sig2, keyword = value, ...)

 Returns the cross-approximate entropy estimates (

-) between the data sequences contained inSig
+XAp) between the data sequences contained inSig1andSig2using the specified ‘keyword’ arguments:- m:

 Embedding Dimension, a positive integer [default: 2]

-- tau
+- tau:

 Time Delay, a positive integer [default: 1]

-- r
+- r:

-- Logx
+- Logx:

 Logarithm base, a positive scalar [default: natural]

-- See also
+- See also:

 - [1] Steven Pincus and Burton H. Singer,